-If you go to court and win a money judgment, you will get a copy of the Court’s judgment stating the amount of money the losing party must pay to you.
-The losing party is called the judgment debtor, and you, the winner, are called the judgment creditor.
+If you go to court and win a money judgment, you will get a copy of the Court’s judgment stating the amount of money that has been awarded to you.

 Joe Scotto, Weston, Florida

 In the event a judgment debtor does not pay, you may need the services of a collection agency who offers judgment recovery services.
-Many creditors find professional assistance with judgment recovery is often necessary due to varied complex procedures, filing proper paperwork, etc. Your Collection Solution, LLC collection agency can handle this task for you and will work with s sheriff, a marshal or any court appointed enforcement official to assist in locating and seizing the judgment debtor’s assets or garnishing wages to satisfy the judgment.
-The enforcement officer may request fees in advance for mileage and other expenses before he or she seizes the assets or garnishes wages.
+Your Collection Solution, LLC can handle this task for you and will work with an attorney, sheriff, a marshal or any court officer to assist in locating and seizing the judgment debtor’s assets or garnishing wages to satisfy the judgment if appropriate.
+The enforcement officer may request his or her fees in advance for mileage and other expenses before attempting to locate the assets or execute on the wages.
 In some circumstances, these fees later can be added to the original judgment amount.
-Examples of assets, as each state law differs, may or may not include bank accounts, houses or other real estate, automobiles, stocks, and bonds.
+Examples of assets, as each state law differs, may or may not include bank accounts, real estate, automobiles, stocks, and bonds.

 How To Obtain a Judgment

-You may files an application in small claims however if the balance owed to you exceeds the Small Claims Court maximum we will assist you in finding an attorney who can pursue the claim in Civil Court for you.
-The attorney’s we work with work on a contingent arrangement.
-You are responsible for filing fees.
+You may file an application in small claims, however if the balance owed to you exceeds the Small Claims Court maximum we will find an attorney who can pursue the claim in Civil Court for you.
+The attorneys we work with, provide services on a contingent fee arrangement.
+You are responsible for filing and execution costs.
 Keep in mind to receive your judgment against your debtor, a judge or arbitrator decides the outcome of the hearing so we cannot guarantee or forecast the outcome.

 This is a deduction from the judgment debtor’s pay.
 The employer is ordered to deduct a certain percentage from each pay check.
 This percentage is in accordance with the laws of the each state.

 This is a levy on the debtor’s bank accounts, which includes but is not limited to, checking, savings and certificate’s of deposit.
 The levy is accordance with the laws of each state.
-There are many exemptions to keep us from being able to levy on the judgment debtor’s funds.
+There are many exemptions that could prevent a bank levy.

 Some states allow seizure and the sale of personal property by way of a Sheriff’s sale.

-All of the above options are done with the assistance of an officer of the court such as a sheriff, a marshal or any court appointed enforcement official.
+All of the above options are done with the assistance of an officer of the court such as a sheriff, a marshal or Court Officer.
 We cannot guarantee any monies will be recovered as a result of any of these methods.
-You are responsible for all fees associated with these methods and will be notified by our agency in advance for approval and a request for advanced fees.
+You are responsible for all costs associated with these methods and will be notified by our agency in advance for approval and a request for advanced costs.
 If the sheriff collects monies, a check is remitted to us.
 Each month we remit a check to you for any monies received during that month minus our collection fee.
 Our collection fee is 40% for post-judgment claims.